-The following is a case study of a female client, SA, who has diagnosis of severe learning disabilities, autism and associated communication difficulties.
-SA is non-verbal and communicates through objects of reference, body language and challenging behaviour, in form of self injury behaviour or aggression to others.
+The following is a case study of a female client, SA, who has a diagnosis of severe learning disabilities, autism and associated communication difficulties.
+SA is non-verbal and communicates through objects of reference, body language and challenging behaviour, in the form of self-injury behaviour or aggression to others.
 Some of the challenging behaviours include banging her head, biting and scratching areas of her body, hitting, biting and hair pulling and or head butting others.
-A pattern emerged over time where the reduction in one form of self injury behaviour was often replaced by other high risk behaviours (e.g. acrobatics).
+A pattern emerged over time where the reduction in one form of self-injury behaviour was often replaced by other high-risk behaviours (e.g. acrobatics).
 SA experiences periods of extremely distressed and unsettled behaviour- defined as amber and red arousal states.
-These periods last from few hours to couple of days, followed by period of time when SA is settled.
+These periods last from a few hours to a couple of days, followed by a period of time when SA is settled.

 Despite these challenging episodes, SA is still very sociable, and one of her strengths is her ability to develop close and lasting relationships with co-workers.
-Close contact with and support from co-workers is extremely important to SA but during extended periods of challenging behaviour these relationships came under severe stress.
-Despite these challenges, the whole team of co-workers would persevere in working with her, and try to work out why SA was feeling so distressed.
+Close contact with and support from co-workers is extremely important to SA but during extended periods of challenging behaviour, these relationships came under severe stress.
+Despite these challenges, the whole team of co-workers would persevere in working with her and tried to work out why SA was feeling so distressed.

-In June 2015, SA presentation suddenly deteriorated, where she exhibited high level of self injury behaviour (biting self and banging head on hard surfaces) and aggression directed to others.
-Due to high frequency and severity of presented behaviours she was referred to Learning Disability Team and Intensive Support Team.
-Both teams, carried extensive work (functional assessment of challenging behaviour including observation, staff systematic sessions, communication assessment and medical investigations, including dental treatment, blood test undertaken under general anaesthetic) to find causes of sudden onset of the self injury behaviour.
+In June 2015, SA’s presentation suddenly deteriorated, and she exhibited a high level of self-injury behaviour (biting herself and banging her head on hard surfaces) and aggression directed at others.
+Due to the high frequency and severity of presented behaviours, she was referred to Learning Disability Team and Intensive Support Team.
+Both teams, carried out extensive work (functional assessment of challenging behaviour including observation, staff systematic sessions, communication assessment and medical investigations, including dental treatment, and blood test undertaken under general anaesthetic) to find causes of the sudden onset of the self-injury behaviour.
 No new information about the causes or functions of SA’s stressed behaviours was identified during this process, although it was already understood that her stress was linked to communication needs, attention and interaction.

-New strategies were implemented by the positive support co-ordinator and teams at the home to reduce level of SA’s anxiety such as: small circle of support (only few co-workers were supporting SA), changes in the environment (she moved from main building, which she shared with 5 other service users, to annex in the garden).
-In addition medical interventions (Olanzapine) were applied.
-New strategies reduced SA self injury behaviour but aggression directed to others remains on the same level.
+New strategies were implemented by the positive support co-ordinator and teams at home to reduce the level of SA’s anxiety such as the small circle of support (only a few co-workers were supporting SA), changes in the environment (she moved from the main building, which she shared with 5 other service users, to annex in the garden).
+In addition, medical interventions (Olanzapine) were applied.
+New strategies reduced SA’s self-injury behaviour but aggression directed at others remains on the same level.

 The change of living area for SA was accompanied by a reduction in the SIB as she was able to spend time away from noisy and unpredictable environments, but her stress remained high whenever she saw non-preferred co-workers.